Provender Brown Perth Deli

 Mont D'Or Vacherin at Provender Brown

-And although many might think that late September is one of our quieter periods, it is in fact a firm favourite.
-Heralding the first of the Vacherin and French Mont d’or Cheese from its mountainous origins in Franche-Comté.
+And although many might think that early Autumn is one of our quieter periods, it is in fact a firm favourite.
+This time of year heralds the return of a real treat from the mountains of Jura, the first of the French Vacherin Mont d’or Cheese.

 VACHERIN